 The F-4, created in the early 1960s, shattered all airspeed records at the time.
 It was effective at outrunning adversary jets as well as outfighting them.

-The last of the super jet generations to use these two-engine, two-seats fighter jets was retired in 2013.
-Due to its effectiveness, it became the US army’s go-to jet when it wanted to put on a deadly display for its adversaries.
+The last of the super jet generations to use these two-engine, two-seat fighter jets was retired in 2013.
+Due to its effectiveness, it became the US Army’s go-to jet when it wanted to put on a deadly display for its adversaries.

 At altitude, the top speed is 1,453 mph (1,261 knots) or 2,336 km/h.

 Another multipurpose fighter plane produced by Dassault in France is the Mirage 2000.
 France realized it needed a superjet to level the playing field while other nations fought for control of the skies.
 Because of this, the Mirage 2000D and 2000N were developed.